-Police Officer Police Police Chief and Firefighters Fire Chief and Sergeants Command Deputy Police Chief Effective date Retired on or after Retired on or Retired on or Retired on or Retired on or after July 1, 2007 after January after December after January 1, 2016 1, 2016 17, 2008 February 19, 2010 Amount of 1.5% of original 1.5% of 1.0% of original 1.0% of 1.0% of original increase benefit original benefit original benefit benefit benefit First increase 2 years after 2 years after 5 years after 5 years after 5 years after to occur retirement retirement retirement retirement retirement
+Police Police Officers Command Police Chief and Firefighters Fire Chief and Sergeants Officers Deputy Police Chief Effective date Retired on or after July 1, 2007 Retired on or after January 1, 2016 Retired on or after December 17, 2008 Retired on or after February 19, 2010 Retired on or after January 1, 2016 Amount of increase 1.5% of original benefit 1.5% of original benefit 1.0% of original benefit 1.0% of original benefit 1.0% of original benefit First increase to occur 2 years after retirement 2 years after retirement 5 years after retirement 5 years after retirement 5 years after retirement

+The increase is paid on January or July following the end of the delay period.
 Benefit recipients who are eligible for the automatic post-retirement increase do not participate in the 13th check program.

 13th Check.
 For members not eligible for automatic post-retirement increases, one-half of net investment income over 8% which is attributable to retired life assets is distributed annually (in January) to retired members and beneficiaries who have been on the retirement rolls for 5 years in the form of a 13th check.
 Net investment income is based on a market value rate of return averaged over the preceding 5 plan years.
 The distribution is in proportion to points.
 An individual's points are determined by multiplying (i) the number of full years of retirement, to a maximum of 15, by (ii) the number of years, and fractions thereof, of service at retirement.
-Subsequent to the calculations above, the benefit so calculated for Chief of Police, Deputy Chief, Police Command, Police Officers and Sergeants, Firefighter Service, and beneficiaries having had at least 10 years of service under either bargaining unit shall be increased by twenty percent.
+Subsequent to the calculations above, the benefit so calculated for Chief of Police, Deputy Chief, Police Command Officers, Police Officers and Sergeants, Firefighter Service, and beneficiaries having had at least 10 years of service under either bargaining unit shall be increased by twenty percent.